Director of Special Projects, Legislative and Political Action, UFCW Local 1189

 People who grow, harvest, clean, process, pack, deliver, and prepare our food work hard, long hours for low pay—pay so low they often can’t afford healthy food for themselves and their families.

-That’s where Bernie Hess and the United Food and Commercial Workers International Union (UFCW) Local 1189 come in.
+That’s where Bernie Hesse and the United Food and Commercial Workers International Union (UFCW) Local 1189 come in.
 Bernie, the Director of Special Projects, Legislative and Political Action for UFCW, works to represent workers in the food industry so they can earn living wages and receive fair benefits.
 For Bernie, a person’s income shouldn’t be a barrier to eating healthy food.

 “I look at food affordability in a number of different ways,” explained Bernie.
 “Working for UFCW, I see how the people who process and grow our food are expected to work for less in order to keep food prices low.
 As workers’ wages remain stagnant, they’re eating cheap food, which isn’t always good food.
 We are always fighting to ensure that workers’ wages keep up with inflation and the cost of living.”